 Here’s an embed of the Keating Hotel San Diego location from Google Maps street view in case Google updates it:

-If The Keating Hotel does reopen, the room rates generally start at around ~$550 per night, so it’s not cheap if you want to stay.
+Before closing, the room rates generally started at around ~$550 per night, so it was not cheap if you want to stay.

-If anything changes with the hotel, I’ll be sure to update this page.
+If anything further changes with the hotel, I’ll be sure to update this page.

 And if you know anything about what’s happening with that property, please let me know in the comments.